Is control of type I error rate needed in Bayesian clinical trial designs?

-With $\alpha$ and $\beta$ fixed, these inequalities are not necessarily satisfied by the prior $\pi_e$ and the threshold $\varepsilon_e$ that would be selected when following the \textit{Bayesian perspective}.
+With $\alpha$ and $\beta$ fixed, these inequalities are not necessarily satisfied by the prior $\pi_e$ and the threshold $\varepsilon_e$ that would be selected when following the \textit{Bayesian Perspective}.
 In this case, they are to be adjusted in some way, as demanded by these frequentist criteria.
-There is an extensive literature, of which some examples were provided earlier in subsection \ref{subsection:no:2.4}, on how such adjustments can be achieved technically.
+As noted earlier, this makes the Bayesian analysis of trial data literally subordinate to the selected criteria of the frequentist error analysis.
+There is an extensive literature, of which some examples were provided earlier in \ref{subsection:no:2.4}, on how such adjustments can be achieved technically.

 Such forcing calls for comments.
-From the \textit{Bayesian perspective}, adjustments of the threshold values $\varepsilon_e$ would perhaps appear to be more acceptable than those modifying the prior $\pi_e$, as the former would not change the probability $\P_{\pi_e}$ when applying rule \textbf{(D:i)}, possibly only tightening the requirement for concluding efficacy.
+From a Bayesian perspective, adjustments of the threshold values $\varepsilon_e$ would perhaps appear to be more acceptable than those modifying the prior $\pi_e$, as the former would not change the probability $\P_{\pi_e}$ when applying rule \textbf{(D:i)}, possibly only tightening the requirement for concluding efficacy.
 In contrast, changing the prior, only to satisfy a numerical condition stemming from a different statistical paradigm, would conflict with the core ideas of Bayesian inference and decision theory.

-However, requiring that the $\varepsilon_e$-values be adjusted due to bounding type I error rate by a selected $\alpha>0$ is not as innocent as it might seem: The reason is that, in sequential decision making, the well-known phenomenon of multiplicity sets again in, with the effect of either inflating type I error rate or lowering the power.
+However, requiring that the $\varepsilon_e$-values be adjusted due to bounding type I error rate by a selected $\alpha>0$ is not as innocent as it might seem.
+The reason is that, in sequential decision making, the well-known phenomenon of multiplicity sets again in, with the effect of either inflating type I error rate or lowering the power.
 Thereby one of the key advantages from following the likelihood principle, viz. that the same threshold value can be used in error control regardless of how many interim analyses are made, is lost.